timfreund/sonic-pi-buildfarm/README.md

 ## Running the Farm

-Open `create-vms.sh` and update `IMAGE_ROOT` to the place where your cloud images live.
+Run `librarian.rb list` to see the images this project knows about.
+Download one or more with `librarian.rb download`.

-Open `userdata.txt` and update the apt proxy configuration to your local apt proxy (or delete that section all together).
-You'll also want to update the SSH key to your own.
+Open `cloud-init/userdata.txt.erb` and update the apt proxy configuration to your local apt proxy (or delete that section all together).

-Download cloud image files, put them in your IMAGE_ROOT directory, and update `cloud-images.txt`.

 Run `create-vms.sh` as root.